 Cal Academy’s campaign to convince adults that science is, in fact, fun--or at least that fun can be had at the academy.
 Each week has cocktails, a live band or DJ and a theme more or less science-related.
 Any Nightlife involving sex—e.g, presentations about animal mating or the hormones of falling in love—tends to sell out fast.
-Other installments in 2012 have tie-ins to local art, mixology and the Outside Lands music festival.
+Other installments have had tie-ins to local art, mixology and the Outside Lands music festival.
 With the aquarium, planetarium, natural history museum and rainforest to visit, too, NightLife makes for a busy night.

 03 of 08